pja35/SXP/docs/wiki/Contracts_Specification.md

 -   **eLEGAL.**

-eLEGAL defines a framework for legal conditions and contracts regarding the use of ICT in project business.
+eLEGAL defines a framework for legal conditions and contracts regarding the use of information and communication technologies in project business.

 Adopting an XML standard for SXP
 --------------------------------